DolphProdTM/Dolphin-Productions-Client-Releases/README.md

-# Repositorio de Actualizaciones del Launcher
+# Dolphin Productions™ Launcher Update Repository

-¡Bienvenido al **Repositorio de Actualizaciones del Launcher**!
-Este repositorio está dedicado exclusivamente a proporcionar actualizaciones para el launcher.
-Aquí encontrarás los archivos de instalación más recientes para Windows, macOS y Linux en la sección de [Releases](https://github.com/DolphProdTM/Dolphin-Productions-Client-Releases/releases).
+Welcome to the **Dolphin Productions™ Launcher Update Repository**!
+This repository is exclusively dedicated to delivering the latest updates for the Dolphin Productions™ Launcher.
+In the [Releases](https://github.com/DolphProdTM/Dolphin-Productions-Client-Releases/releases) section, you will find the most recent installation files for **Windows**, **macOS**, and **Linux**.

 ---

-## 🚀 Guía de Instalación
+## 🚀 Installation Guide

-### 1. Descargar el archivo de instalación
-1. Ve a la página de [Releases](https://github.com/DolphProdTM/Dolphin-Productions-Client-Releases/releases).
-2. Descarga el archivo correspondiente a tu sistema operativo:
+### Step 1: Download the Installer
+1. Head over to the [Releases](https://github.com/DolphProdTM/Dolphin-Productions-Client-Releases/releases) page.
+2. Download the installer that matches your operating system:
-   - **Windows**: `.exe`
+   - **Windows**: `.exe` file
-   - **macOS**: `.dmg`
+   - **macOS**: `.dmg` file
-   - **Linux**: `.AppImage`
+   - **Linux**: `.AppImage` file

 ---

-### 2. Instalar el Launcher
+### Step 2: Install the Launcher

-#### Windows:
+#### 🪟 Windows:
-1. Haz doble clic en el archivo `.exe`.
-2. Sigue las instrucciones del asistente de instalación.
+1. Double-click the `.exe` file you downloaded.
+2. Follow the on-screen instructions provided by the setup wizard.

-#### macOS:
+#### 🍎 macOS:
-1. Abre el archivo `.dmg`.
-2. Arrastra el launcher a tu carpeta de Aplicaciones.
+1. Open the `.dmg` file.
+2. Drag and drop the Launcher into your **Applications** folder.

-#### Linux:
+#### 🐧 Linux:
-1. Haz el archivo `.AppImage` ejecutable:
+1. Make the `.AppImage` file executable:
-   - Abre una terminal y escribe: `chmod +x Dolphin-Productions-Client.AppImage`.
+   - Open a terminal and run: `chmod +x Dolphin-Productions-Client.AppImage`
-2. Ejecuta el archivo:
-   - Escribe en la terminal: `./Dolphin-Productions-Client.AppImage`.
+2. Launch the application:
+   - In the terminal, execute: `./Dolphin-Productions-Client.AppImage`

 ---

-## 📂 Propósito del Repositorio
-Este repositorio es únicamente para distribuir actualizaciones del launcher.
-No incluye recursos de desarrollo, código fuente u otros archivos.
-Para eso, consulta el [repositorio principal](https://github.com/DolphProdTM/Dolphin-Productions-Client-Releases).
+## 📦 Purpose of This Repository

+This repository serves solely as a distribution point for Launcher updates.
+It **does not** contain source code, development resources, or internal project files.
+If you are looking for the main development repository, please visit the [main repository](https://github.com/DolphProdTM/Dolphin-Productions-Client-Releases).

 ---

-## 🛠 Resolución de Problemas
+## 🛠 Troubleshooting

-Si tienes algún problema durante la instalación:
-- Revisa la sección de **Issues** para ver si tu problema ya ha sido reportado.
-- Crea un nuevo issue con una descripción detallada del problema, incluyendo tu sistema operativo y cualquier mensaje de error.
+Encountering issues during installation or usage?
+We’ve got you covered:

+- Check the **Issues** tab to see if your problem has already been reported or resolved.
+- If not, feel free to open a **new issue** with the following information:
+  - A clear and detailed description of the problem
+  - Your operating system and version
+  - Any error messages or logs (if available)

+This helps us assist you faster and more effectively.

 ---

-¡Gracias por usar nuestro launcher! 🚀
+Thank you for using the Dolphin Productions™ Launcher!
+We’re committed to delivering the best possible experience.
+Stay tuned for more features and updates! 🚀